Skip to main content

 If you’ve been debating whether or not to give your teenager a debit card, or if you’re wondering why your teen would want or need a debit card, consider the advantages, particularly when compared to cash.

-A debit card usually comes with a standard checking account and offers a higher level of convenience and security compared to using traditional checks.
+A debit card usually comes with a basic checking account and offers a higher level of convenience and security compared to using traditional checks.
 A debit card can help your child understand the connections between earning money, spending that money, and appreciating the value of the goods or services they receive.

 Speaking of goods and services, when you were a teen, you may have spent much of your time — and allowance money — at the mall.
 But these days, your teen most likely shops the same place you do: online.
 And the easiest way to buy something online?
 It’s definitely not with cash.